Setting up single-node Kubernetes cluster

 Kubernetes stores its data in etcd - a Paxos-based highly available key-value store.

-Kubernetes is able to run etcd as a static pod, however this did not feel very nice and posed possible bootstrapping problems. etcd is probably the most critical piece of the cluster so deserved its own systemd unit.
+Kubernetes can run etcd as a static pod, however this did not feel right to me: etcd is probably the most critical piece of the cluster so deserved its own systemd unit.

 For CentOS etcd is available from Openstack repos: